 In 2019, Dr. Shanley became President & Chief Executive Officer of Lurie Children’s.

 In 2020, Patrick C. Seed, MD, PhD, was named the President and Chief Research Officer at Manne Research Institute.
-Dr. Seed is also the Division Head of Infectious Diseases at Lurie Children’s.
-He is the Children’s Research Fund Chair in Basic Science and Professor of Pediatrics, Microbiology and Immunology at Northwestern University Feinberg School of Medicine.
+Dr. Seed is also the Director of the Northwestern University Feinberg School of Medicine's Pediatrics Physician Scientist Training Program at Lurie Children’s (PSTP).
+He is the Children’s Research Fund Chair in Basic Science and Professor of Pediatrics, Microbiology and Immunology at the Feinberg School.

 In 2021, Manne Research Institute moved its facility from Lincoln Park to its new home, the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, in Chicago's Streeterville neighborhood.
 This location, just blocks away from Lurie Children’s and on the campus of Northwestern University Feinberg School of Medicine, houses hundreds of investigators and staff.